modelscope/FunASR/funasr/runtime/python/onnxruntime/README.md

 ## Acknowledge
+1. This project is maintained by [FunASR community](https://github.com/alibaba-damo-academy/FunASR).
-1. We acknowledge [SWHL](https://github.com/RapidAI/RapidASR) for contributing the onnxruntime(python api).
+2. We acknowledge [SWHL](https://github.com/RapidAI/RapidASR) for contributing the onnxruntime (for paraformer model).